swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-5-track-model-evolution-with-dvc.md

 ### Compare the two iterations

-We will now use DVC to compare your changes with the last commited ones.
+You will now use DVC to compare your changes with the last committed ones.
 For DVC, `HEAD` refers to the last commit on the branch you are working on (at this moment, the branch `main`), and `workspace` refers to the current state of your working directory.

 !!! note

     Remember?
-We did set the parameters, metrics and plots in the previous chapter:
+You did set the parameters, metrics and plots in the previous chapter:
     [Chapter 4: Reproduce the ML experiment with DVC](./chapter-4-reproduce-the-ml-experiment-with-dvc.md).

 #### Compare the parameters difference